dsa-2/docs/broker/edge-broker/permissions.md

     * $is:Pub/2.0/Broker/Permission_Rule
   * **default**
     * $is:Pub/2.0/Broker/Permission_Group
-    * the default permisison rule
+    * the default permisison group

 permission check always run on long path before short path, this will make sure path like `Downstream/Link1` has a higher priority than `Downstream`